kengru/rust-book/rb-20-websever/README.md

   the request data.
 Note that when the CRLF is printed, we see a new line start rather than \r\n.
 - You can assign values with a let to the result of an if statement.
+- `Vec.with_capacity()` preallocates space in the vector.
+- For simplicity’s sake, this behavior is fine, but in a production thread pool implementation, you’d likely want to use std::thread::Builder and its spawn method that returns Result instead.